sait-wbdv/course-outlines/cpnt262/README.md

 - Demonstrate how objects are created and used in a script.
 - Demonstrate how to control JavaScript objects on a web page.
 - Explain the purpose and structure of Array objects.
-- Use JavaScript extension libraries such as jQuery to simplify the coding process throughout the remaining JavaScript modules.

 ## 4. Write scripts that perform event handling and form validation.
 - Explain Form tags and the related form objects that are generated when a page loads.